mlcampbe/MMM-SpinId/README.md

 # Module: MMM-SpinId

 This [MagicMirror](https://github.com/MichMich/MagicMirror) modules, shows latest winning Wheel of Fortune spin ID numbers.
+If your spin ID happens to be a winner then it will be highlighted for you.

 ![Magic-Mirror Module MMM-SpinId screenshot](https://raw.githubusercontent.com/mlcampbe/MMM-SpinId/main/screenshot.png)